ZocoLini/cuqdyn-c/README.md

 The project has a `build.sh` script.
-`build-[variant]/` directories will be created, each one representing a variant off the project they build.
+`build-[variant]/` directories will be created, each one representing a variant off the project builded.
 If you call the script without arguments, it will build all the variants, but you can also specify the variant you want, passing it as the first argument.
 The available variants are:

 - `serial`: Builds the project to only execute serial methods.
 - `mpi`: Builds the project to execute the sequential solver in parallel using MPI.
 - `mpi2`: Builds the project to only include the MPI and OpenMP defined in sacess-library.

 After this, running `test.sh` is a good way to know if the cuqdyn library works as expected.

 ## Using the CLI